5 Reasons Why You Need to Exercise Immediately

 This reduces the functional limitations that come with aging allowing you to care for yourself longer.

 The benefits of physical activity and weight loss are well known.
 Weight management is a risk factor for many chronic health conditions and conditions associated with low physical fitness.
-To maintain your weight, 150 minutes of physical activity is necessary, and for weight loss, an upwards of 300 minutes helps keep it off.
+To maintain your weight, 150 minutes of physical activity is necessary, and for weight loss, upwards of 300 minutes help keep it off.